Skip to main content

 git merge openshift/master -s recursive -X ours

-After the merge, you're ready to push your changes to Openshift:
+After the merge, push your changes:

 git push openshift HEAD